awsdocs/application-auto-scaling-user-guide/doc_source/application-auto-scaling-target-tracking.md

   --min-capacity 2 --max-capacity 10
 ```

-On local Windows machines:
+**Windows**

 ```
 aws application-autoscaling register-scalable-target --service-namespace ec2 --scalable-dimension ec2:spot-fleet-request:TargetCapacity --resource-id spot-fleet-request/sfr-73fbd2ce-aa30-494c-8788-1cee4EXAMPLE --min-capacity 2 --max-capacity 10
 ```

 **Note**
-When you configure scaling policies in the console, this automatically registers the resource as a scalable target with Application Auto Scaling\.
-For more information, see the documentation in the [Getting started with Application Auto Scaling](getting-started.md) section\.
+When you configure scaling policies in the console of the target service, this automatically registers the resource as a scalable target with Application Auto Scaling\.
+For brevity, the examples in this topic illustrate CLI commands for an Amazon EC2 Spot Fleet\.
+To specify a different scalable target, specify its namespace in `--service-namespace`, its scalable dimension in `--scalable-dimension`, and its resource ID in `--resource-id`\.
+For a list of valid values for each option, see [https://docs.aws.amazon.com/cli/latest/reference/application-autoscaling/register-scalable-target.html](https://docs.aws.amazon.com/cli/latest/reference/application-autoscaling/register-scalable-target.html)\.

 ## Create a target tracking scaling policy<a name="create-target-tracking-policy"></a>